 You know, I'm just going to be very honest here.

-People lose their security clearance because they're a national Security risk.
+People lose their security clearance because they're a national security risk.

 It's an honor to have such.

-Now, if you're out there insinuating uh that the president of the United States is treasonous, or you know, you're making claims as a former CIA director.
+Now, if you're out there insinuating that the president of the United States is treasonous or, you know, you're making claims as a former CIA director, oh, Donald Trump colluded with Russia.

-There's tons of evidence.
+There's tons of evidence and there's no evidence.

-And you lie to Congress, which by the way, a lot of these people have lied to Congress and have lied so repeatedly.
+And you lie to Congress, which, by the way, a lot of these people have lied to Congress and have lied so repeatedly.

 I mean, this media meltdown about John Brennan.

-You know, and he's getting paid by a so-called news agency to do so.
+Yeah, well, he did accuse the president of treason, you know, and he's getting paid by a so-called news agency to do so.

-And his erratic conduct and behavior, I suspect he knows that a lot of this is going to come back to him.
+I suspect he knows that a lot of this is going to come back to him.

-And I think there's fear in John Brennan's heart for the things that he knows that he's done and that it's going to be proven.
+And I think there's fear in John Brennan's heart for the things that he knows that he's done and it's going to be proven.

-You know, I also think, and nobody seems I can't believe the country does not get outraged that Bernie Sanders was robbed in a primary.
+You know, I also think, and nobody seems, I can't believe the country does not get outraged that Bernie Sanders was robbed in a primary.

-I really for the life of me, I don't get it.
+I really, for the life of me, I don't get it.

 I mean, this is the United States.